-Package extends private so that package members can be accessed from code in other modules that are in the same package.
-This applies to the innermost package only, if a module is in nested packages.
+package extends private so that package members can be accessed from code in other modules that are in the same package.
+If no identifier is provided, this applies to the innermost package only, or defaults to private if a module is not nested in a package.

-Package may have an optional parameter - dot-separated identifier list which is resolved as the qualified package name.
-If this optional parameter is present, the symbol is considered to be owned by that package instead of the default innermost one.
-This only applies to access checks and does not affect the module/package this symbol belongs to.
+package may have an optional parameter, dot-separated identifier list which is resolved as the qualified package name.
+If this optional parameter is present, the symbol will be visible by this package and all its descendants.

-Protected means that only members of the enclosing class or any classes derived from that class, or members and functions in the same module as the enclosing class, can access the member.
-If accessing a protected instance member through a derived class member function, that member can only be accessed for the object instance which can be implicitly cast to the same type as 'this'.
-Protected module members are illegal.
+protected only applies inside classes (and templates as they can be mixed in) and means that a symbol can only be seen by members of the same module, or by a derived class.
+If accessing a protected instance member through a derived class member function, that member can only be accessed for the object instance which can be implicitly cast to the same type as 'this'. protected module members are illegal.

-Public means that any code within the executable can access the member.
+public means that any code within the executable can see the member.
+It is the default visibility attribute.

-Export means that any code outside the executable can access the member.
-Export is analogous to exporting definitions from a DLL.
+export means that any code outside the executable can access the member. export is analogous to exporting definitions from a DLL.